francoiscampbell/mac-wasd-keyboard/README.md

 Font on most keys is VAG Rounded Light 11.
 Functions keys are size 10.
 Multi-line keys (page up/down) are centered with line spacing 0.97.

+Activate layer "Alpha - US QWERTY Mac" to see the layout.

 Outstanding Issues
 ==================